 Advanced Rocket Propulsion

-Learning Objective:To obtain a working knowledge of the aerothermodynamics of chemical rocket propulsion systems and an introduction to electric propulsion devices.
+Learning Objective:To obtain a working knowledge of the aerothermodynamics of chemical rocket propulsion systems.

 Applied / Theory:25 / 75